Kristian Bernt Karlson

 - Quantitative methods

-Office hours: I am on parental leave in the 2020 Fall semester and therefore do not have any office hours.
+Office hours: I currently do not have any office hours.

 Research projects (externally funded)